yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-update-installedApps.md

 ---
-title: "Upgrade app in a chat"
+title: "Update app in a chat"
-description: "Upgrade an app installed in a chat and bring it in sync with the current version available in the tenant app catalog."
+description: "Update an app installed in a chat and bring it in sync with the current version available in the tenant app catalog."
-author: "nkramer"
+author: "laujan"
 localization_priority: Priority
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# Upgrade app in a chat
+# Update app in a chat

 Namespace: microsoft.graph